4 Ways Predictive Marketing Can Guide Customer Purchases

 1. Use predictive marketing to convert “just once” shoppers into repeat customers

 Predictive marketing forecasts the likelihood of a customer purchasing again, allowing marketers to personalize messaging and deals to encourage repeat purchases.
 New customers are more likely to become repeat purchasers if they buy from a business at least twice.
-However, it’s estimated that only 20% of customers make the leap from purchasing once to purchasing again.
+However, it’s estimated that only make the leap from purchasing once to purchasing again.

 2. Anticipate the need for complementary products, services, and upgrades